UO-OACISS/zerosum/README.md

 ## Notes

  * Don't want to pin progress threads from MPI or GPU runtimes.
+They are designed and expected to "run free".
    Future todo: Might want to identify the origin of the threads (if possible).
-   MPI, HIP, CUDA threads should be allowed to float within their resource set.
+   MPI, HIP, CUDA threads should be allowed to float within their assigned resource set.
  * ZeroSum spawns a thread to monitor the process, so there is one additional thread.
 That thread is identified with type 'ZeroSum'.
+It will always report as "running", because it is running when all the threads are queried.
+However, it is almost always sleeping.
 It gets pinned to the last core in the resource set, that could be configurable (future todo).
  * Future todo: To get backtrace of each thread: https://github.com/albertz/openlierox/blob/0.59/src/common/Debug_GetCallstack.cpp